Risking my life to find Nigeria's Boko Haram

 "They surrounded my house at night.
 But I escaped and hid in the bush.
 We went to a village near the Cameroonian border and slept there.

 "They came and surrounded the entire village.
-But we knew all the routes on the mountain so went into one of the caves which led through to another opening on the other side of the hill."'Nothing to lose'
+But we knew all the routes on the mountain so went into one of the caves which led through to another opening on the other side of the hill."

 Having grown up with people who went on to become Boko Haram members, I wondered why he felt they had joined the insurgents.